- My NYPL

 Manager of Chipco Asset Management, llc, and of Carl H. Pforzheimer & Co. llc.

 Carl H. Pforzheimer III is Manager of Chipco Asset Management, llc, and of Carl H. Pforzheimer & Co. llc.
 He has chaired the boards of the National Humanities Center, Pace University, and the Visiting Nurse Service of New York, and was president of the Scarsdale public schools.
 A board member at The New York Public Library and the Corning Museum of Glass and past President of the Harvard Alumni Association, he was elected a Fellow of the American Academy of Arts and Sciences in 2002 and serves as a member of the Academy’s Trust and was recently elected its Treasurer.

 Lauren Redniss is the author of Century Girl: 100 years in the Life of Doris Eaton Travis, Last Living Star of the Ziegfeld Follies and Radioactive: Marie & Pierre Curie, A Tale of Love and Fallout, a finalist for the 2011 National Book Award.
 She was a fellow at the New York Public Library's Cullman Center for Scholars & Writers in 2008-2009 and the recipient of a 2012 Guggenheim Fellowship.
 She teaches at Parsons the New School for Design.

-Interim President of the CUNY Graduate Center
+Distinguished Professor and President of the CUNY Graduate Center

 Chase F. Robinson is the interim president of the Graduate Center of the City University of New York, the doctorate-granting institution of one of the nation’s largest universities.
 Dr. Robinson, a historian of the premodern Middle East, is also a Distinguished Professor of History.